RahulSDeshpande/tyriar.github.io/_posts/2014-06-15-fibonacci-heap.md

 ### Insert

 Insert creates a new tree containing only the new node which is being added to the heap.
-The total number of nodes in the tree \\(n\\) is incremented and the pointer to the minimum value is updated if necessary.
+The total number of nodes in the tree is incremented and the pointer to the minimum value is updated if necessary.

 {% include post-image.html class="center-aligned" alt="Insert" src="/images/2014/06/15/insert.svg" %}